-- (1) The independent review committee must monitor and assess, at least annually, the adequacy and effectiveness of - (a) the manager's written policies and procedures under section 2.2: - (b) any standing instructions it has provided to the manager under section 5.4; and - (c) the manager's and the investment fund's compliance with any conditions imposed by the independent review committee in a recommendation or approval it has provided to the manager. - (2) The independent review committee must review at least annually, its effectiveness as a committee, as well as the effectiveness and contribution of each of its members. - (3) The review by the independent review committee required under subsection (2) must include a consideration of - (a) the independent review committee's written charter referred to in section 3.3: - (b) the competencies and knowledge each member is expected to bring to the independent review committee; - (c) the level of complexity of the issues reasonably expected to be raised in the matters under review by the independent review committee; and

-(d) the ability of each member to contribute the necessary time required to serve effectively on the independent review committee.
+- (1) At least annually, the independent review committee must review and assess the adequacy and effectiveness of - (a) the manager's written policies and procedures under section 2.2; - (b) any standing instructions it has provided to the manager under section 5.4; and - (c) the manager's and the investment fund's compliance with any conditions imposed by the independent review committee in a recommendation or approval it has provided to the manager; and - (d) any subcommittee to which the independent review committee has delegated, under paragraph 3.11(1)(d), any of its functions. - (2) At least annually, the independent review committee must review and assess - (a) the independence of its members; and - (b) the compensation of its members. - (3) At least annually, the independent review committee must review and assess its effectiveness as a committee, as well as the effectiveness and contribution of each of its members. - (4) The review by the independent review committee required under subsection (3) must include a consideration of - (a) the independent review committee's written charter referred to in section 3.6; - (b) the competencies and knowledge each member is expected to bring to the independent review committee; - (c) the level of complexity of the issues reasonably expected to be raised by members in connection with the matters under review by the independent review committee; and - (d) the ability of each member to contribute the necessary time required to serve effectively on the independent review committee.